statelyai/xstate/docs/guides/actions.md

 ## Log Action

-The `log()` action creator is a declarative way of logging anything related to the current state `context` and/or `event`.
+The `log()` action creator is a declarative way of logging anything related to the current state `context` and `event`.
 It takes two optional arguments:

 | Argument | Type               | Description                                                                                                     |
 | -------- | ------------------ | --------------------------------------------------------------------------------------------------------------- |